redox-os/book/src/ch04-11-example.md

 Now let's deal with the specific operations on our scheme.
-The `scheme.handle(...)` call dispatches requests to these methods, so that we don't need to worry about the gory details of picking apart the `Packet` struct itself.
+The `scheme.handle(...)` call dispatches requests to these methods, so that we don't need to worry about the gory details of the `Packet` struct.

 In most Unix systems (Redox included!), a program needs to open a file before it can do very much with it.
-Our scheme is just a "virtual filesystem", so opens are the way any program starts a conversation with our scheme.
-Let's set that
+Since our scheme is just a "virtual filesystem", programs call `open` with the path to the "file" they want to interact with when they want to start a conversation with our scheme.

-up:
+For our vec scheme, let's push whatever path we're given to the vec:

 ```rust
 impl SchemeMut for VecScheme {